LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 $ diff ./uncoded.dat ./decoded.dat
 ```

 Decoded audio is identical to the uncoded audio.
 This should be ok for PMR446 radios.
-And indeed, it does.
-The audio is decoded correctly, but the signal to noise level is only about 12dB.
-This is probably due to the audio level settings of the USB sound card.
+And indeed, it is.
+The audio is decoded correctly.

 #### Loopback test on USB sound card
 ```bash